 Insider Threats: How to Detect and Prevent Them

-July 09th 2024
+By CyberCorp, July 09th 2024

 In the digital age where businesses rely heavily on technology and data, insider threats have become a major concern.
 Insider threats occur when people in an organization abuse their access rights or privileges to intentionally or unintentionally compromise the impotence of cyber security.
 These threats can lead to data breaches, financial losses, reputational damage and even legal consequences.
 Therefore, it is important that organizations understand how to effectively detect and prevent insider threats.